Do you love coffee? I do.

 Taking pride in Guatemalan coffees as well, they feature a revolving seasonal assortment of roasts to try.

-Very lastly, please enjoy this color pencil sketch of one of Antigua’s fines rooftop views, via my sister Emma!
+Very lastly, please enjoy this color pencil sketch of one of Antigua’s fines rooftop views, via my sibling Emma!

 Share this article